AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-However, GAN-based approaches tend to generate a fixed number of points and lack flexibility.
+Some works generate 3D point clouds via GANs.
+Achlioptas et al. \cite{achlioptas2018learning} explore GANs for point cloud generation and improve the performance by training them in the fixed latent space of an autoencoder network.
+PC-GAN \cite{li2019point} improves the sampling process and proposes a sandwiching objective.
+GCN-GAN \cite{valsesia2019learning} investigates a GAN architecture with graph convolutions to effectively generate 3D point clouds by exploiting local topology.
+Tree-GAN \cite{shu20193d} introduces a tree-structured graph convolutional network (GCN) which is more accurate and can also generate more diverse object categories.
+However, the above GAN-based approaches tend to generate a fixed number of points and lack flexibility.
 Therefore, PointFlow \cite{yang2019pointflow} explores an approach based on NFs, which can sample an arbitrary number of points for the generation of the 3D object.
 DPF-Nets \cite{klokov2020discrete} propose a discrete alternative to PointFlow \cite{yang2019pointflow} which significantly improves computational efficiency.
 SoftFlow \cite{kim2020softflow} estimates the conditional distribution of perturbed input data instead of directly learning the data distribution, which reduces the difficulty of generating thin structures.
 ShapeGF \cite{cai2020learning} adopts a score-based approach, learning gradient fields to move an arbitrary number of sampled points to form the shape's surface.
-More recently, Luo et al. \cite{luo2021diffusion} explore tackling 3D point cloud generation via DMs, which are simpler to train than GANs and continuous-flow-based models, and removes the requirement of invertibility for flow-based models.
-PVD \cite{zhou20213d} is also a DM-based method, but adopts a point-voxel representation \cite{liu2019point}, which provides point clouds with a structured locality and spatial correlations that can be exploited.
+More recently, Luo et al. \cite{luo2021diffusion} tackle 3D point cloud generation via DMs, which are simpler to train than GANs and continuous-flow-based models, and removes the requirement of invertibility for flow-based models.
+PVD \cite{zhou20213d} is also a DM-based method, but adopts a point-voxel representation, which provides point clouds with a structured locality and spatial correlations that can be exploited.